rtCamp/Frappe-Manager/docs/concepts/index.md

 | **[Runtime](runtimes.md)** | *Where does the code live?* | `mount` - an editable workspace on your disk · `image` - an immutable, pre-built Docker image |
 | **[Environment](../guides/environments.md)** | *How does the web process run?* | `dev` - auto-reloading dev server · `prod` - Gunicorn, restart-on-crash |

+One machine runs many benches, and they share two **global services**: a single MariaDB server (`global-db`) holding every bench's database, and one `nginx-proxy` on ports 80/443 routing requests to the right bench by domain. `fm services` manages these; everything else is per-bench.

 The axes combine freely:

 | | `dev` | `prod` |